Thunderball (1965) - Review

 Characters

-Bond is given adequate dramatic material in this entry, a character whose physical capability and social intelligence are deployed with the franchise's characteristic confidence.
-Connery plays the character with the physical authority and the casual menace that makes Bond feel entirely real.
-Claudine Auger's Domino is one of the series' most visually striking Bond girls, a woman of genuine warmth and genuine dramatic simplicity whose eventual revenge against Largo gives the film its most emotionally satisfying individual moment.
-Adolfo Celi's Largo is a villain of genuine menace and genuine sophistication whose eye patch and his shark pool give the franchise's central antagonist dynamic a visual distinctiveness that the more conventionally suited later villains do not always achieve.
+Connery plays Bond with his characteristic assurance and an edge of physical danger that suits the film's more demanding action material.
+Claudine Auger's Domino is one of the series' most visually striking Bond girls, whose eventual revenge against Largo gives the film one of its most satisfying moments and one of the franchise's most earned climactic character beats.
+Adolfo Celi's Largo is a villain of considerable menace and sophistication whose eye patch and shark pool give the franchise's central antagonist dynamic a visual distinctness the more conventionally suited later villains do not always achieve.
+Luciana Paluzzi's Fiona Volpe is one of the franchise's most formidable female antagonists to that point, a SPECTRE assassin of cold authority and professional capability.

 Tone